The state of UK B2B sales - data from Companies House records

 - Cash position (median): 2.3 months of operating expenses

 What this means: The median UK B2B company is growing steadily but not aggressively.
-They're profitable, but margins are tight.
 Most are cash-constrained relative to their spending.

 Growth trajectory analysis